thelasteiko/neural-comp/README.md

 The log saves the actual state of delivering therapy as given by the device, not the intended state.
 There may be a disconnect between the seizure state detected and the therapy state, particularly when seizure detection state is switching.
 This is expected as the confidence in the detection grows.

-While the device responds quickly to starting therapy, it delays in responding to stopping therapy.
+While the device responds quickly to starting therapy, it delays in responding to the stop therapy command.
+Setting the log level to debug will show the confidence level and the timelapse between sending the command the device's response.
+The command to start therapy is sent when the confidence level is above 0 and the command to stop therapy is sent when the confidence level is below 0.